szabgab/perlmaven.com/sites/en/pages/first.md

 ## First element using the first function

-The [List::Util](https://metacpan.org/pod/List::Util) module provides a function called <b>first</b> that solves this problem.
+The [List::Util](https://metacpan.org/pod/List::Util) module provides a function called **first** that solves this problem.
-The syntax is exactly the same as with the <b>grep</b> function, but it will stop checking the condition after encountering the first element that meets the condition.
+The syntax is exactly the same as with the **grep** function, but it will stop checking the condition after encountering the first element that meets the condition.

 {% include file="examples/first.pl" %}

 ## Compare grep and first

-You might not trust me or the documentation that the <b>first</b> function stops as soon as possible, so I made some changes, moved the condition to a separate function that would also print each time it is called.
+You might not trust me or the documentation that the **first** function stops as soon as possible, so I made some changes, moved the condition to a separate function that would also print each time it is called.

 {% include file="examples/first_log.pl" %}